The 2017 Ampersand Prize will open for submissions in July, with submissions now accepted over three weeks instead of two.

 Each year, the team at Hardie Grant Egmont throws open the doors for the Ampersand Prize and puts out the call for manuscripts by unpublished writers.
 The Ampersand Prize aims to find brilliant debut novels by writers of young adult and middle-grade fiction.
 If we fall in love with a manuscript, the writer receives an advance against royalties, a publishing contract, and full editorial development to bring their book to market.

-Since its launch in 2012, the Ampersand Prize has quickly become the premier award for debut novelists in Australia and New Zealand, and has launched the career of a number of incredible writers, including Melissa Keil (Life in Outer Space, The Incredible Adventures of Cinnamon Girl) and Erin Gough (The Flywheel).
+Established in 2012, the Ampersand Prize is the premier award for debut novelists in Australia and New Zealand.
+It has launched the career of a number of successful and award-winning writers, including Melissa Keil (Life in Outer Space, The Incredible Adventures of Cinnamon Girl, The Secret Science of Magic) and Erin Gough (The Flywheel).

 Selected from over 160 entries and a shortlist of six, this exhilarating novel from Williams marks the first time a middle-grade manuscript has won the Ampersand Prize.